Ywingpilot2/FrostyBlueprintEditor/README.md

 - It would be appreciated if you could at the very least add documentation to any methods/classes you create, though full comments explaining the process of what code is doing is the most strongly preferred.
 I know I am guilty of not doing this a lot in the code, though it makes managing PRs and code much easier.
 If I have any problems with how you are doing it, I will likely bring it up, though its not like I will strike you down like Zeus for not having enough comments keep in mind...
 At least hopefully for your sakes.

-- This requires both [Nodify](https://github.com/miroiu/nodify) and [Prism](https://www.nuget.org/packages/Prism.Wpf/), which are both avaliable as Nuget packages.
-In the future I would like to merge Nodify's source into this instead of having it as a independent DLL, idk what I will do about prism.
+- This requires [Prism](https://www.nuget.org/packages/Prism.Wpf/), which is avaliable as a NuGet package.